Polytoria/Docs/docs/classes/NPC/Properties/TorsoColor.md

 # TorsoColor
 ### Description
-Specifies the NPC s' Torso color.
+Specifies the color of an NPC's torso.

 Property of [NPC](/classes/NPC/)